php-tui/term/README.md

 ## Contributing

-PRs for missing functionalities and improvements are welcome.
+PRs for missing functionalities and improvements are charactr.